Lighting can be a bit scary for some because not everyone knows about it, and it could be confusing at times.

 Tip: Get a light that is adjustable on temperature because it’s a great help in setting the mood for your scene.

-Those are the 3 parts of the Three-Point Light Setup, however, you add an more to your video by adding Practical Lights.
+Those are the 3 parts of the Three-Point Light Setup.
+However, you can add more to your video by adding Practical Lights.

 - Practical Lights.
-These are the lights that you place on your background that can be seen on camera because let’s say if your background is dark and one of your light is casting a very strong light, it kind of makes your scene looks fake because it just doesn’t mix with the rest of the scene and your viewers might wonder where it’s coming from.
+These are the lights that you place on your background that can be seen on camera because, let’s say if your background is dark and one of your light is casting a very strong light, it makes your scene looks fake because it just doesn’t mix with the rest of the scene and your viewers might wonder where it’s coming from.

-For example, if you have this orange light subtly illuminating the back of your hair, if you put a lamp on your background that emits the same light color, they’re going to think oh it’s coming from that lamp when it’s coming from the rim light.
+For example, if you have this orange light subtly illuminating the back of your hair and you put a lamp on your background that emits the same light color, viewers may think that it’s coming from that lamp when it’s coming from the rim light.

-Practical lights are used to make your scene more natural-looking, so you can use just about any kind of light that makes sense for it.
+Practical lights are used to make your scene more natural-looking, so you can use just about any light that makes sense for it.